Board Texture

 What board texture is and why it matters

-Board texture describes how the community cards connect and how many draws exist.
-In No-Limit Hold’em it shapes bet sizing, hand-strength assessment, and strategic choices.
-A “draw” means a hand that can improve to a stronger holding, such as a straight or flush.
-Use texture every hand to guide continuation bets (c-bets), bluff frequency, and pot control across streets.
+Board texture describes how the community cards connect and how many draws are live on them.
+In No-Limit Hold’em it sets bet sizing, hand-strength reads, and most postflop choices.
+A “draw” is a hand that can improve to a stronger holding, like a straight or flush.
+Read texture on every flop.
+It tells you how big to c-bet, how often to bluff, and which streets you can fire credibly.

 2x2 grid taxonomy on a warm cream background under a 'BOARD TEXTURE' header (TEXTURE in cyan).
 Top-left mini-card 'DRY' shows 7-4-2 rainbow with a grey 'FEW DRAWS' pill.
 Top-right 'WET' shows K♠ J♠ 7♣ with a cyan 'MANY DRAWS' pill.
 Bottom-left 'DAMP' shows J 8 6 two-tone with a pale-cyan 'SOME DRAWS' pill.
 Bottom-right 'HIGH-AND-DRY' shows A 9 4 disconnected with an 'ACE-HIGH, FEW DRAWS' pill.
 A cyan pill at the bottom reads 'DRAW DENSITY SHAPES YOUR BET SIZING'.